 Thus, I embarked on the horrible journey of deciding when to use the tu and when to use the vous.
 I’ve sort of broken down some social rules.

-Do you know your soufflé from your cassoulet?
-Take your French cooking further with the language-learning app Babbel.
-Its range of professionally-made French language courses will get you reading French recipes before you can say boeuf bourguignon.
-Download Babbel today and get stuck in.
+Do you know your tu from your vous?
+Whether you're going formal or chatting with friends, take your French skills further with the language-learning app Babbel.
+Its range of professionally-made French language courses will boost your skills and get you speaking to locals with confidence.
+Download Babbel and start your journey towards fluency today.

 When to use the tu